dif3dgela/dif3dgela.github.io/content/authors/igor-rodriguez/_index.md

 # Is this the primary user of the site?
 superuser: false
+authors:
+  - igor-rodriguez

 # Role/position
-role: Research Associate in Robotics
+role: Professor in the Department of Computer Science and Artificial Intelligence

 # Organizations/Affiliations
 organizations: